 Top Tip – Keep a Worry Diary!

 Does any of this relate to you?
 Do you find it hard to manage worry?
-Why not start to keep a worry diary - a record of the things that make you anxious.
+Why not start a worry diary to record the things that make you anxious?
 How do you know you are feeling anxious?
 Where do you feel that anxiety in your body?
 What exactly are you worrying about?
-Is it, “what if I do not get that job,” “will my partner be in a horrible accident on the way home from work today,” or “will the house get burgled when I go to sleep?”
+Is it, ‘what if I can’t get the baby to sleep’, ‘will my partner be in a horrible accident on the way home from work today’, or ‘will the baby get hurt when I leave them at nursery’.

-These are all typical examples of worries that any one of us, including those with GAD, can experience.
-Keeping a record can help you to see whether there are any themes to your worries and what type of worry that you typically focus on.
+Keeping a record can help you to see whether there are any themes to your worries and what type of worry you typically focus on.

 Hypothetical Worries

 In CBT, we focus on there being two types of worry.
 Hypothetical worries are things that have not happened yet, but there is a possibility that they could happen at some point and they tend to not have a current solution to them.
-Examples may be “what if I car breaks down on my way to see my friends today,” or “what would I do if something bad happened when we go on holiday.”
+Examples may be ‘what if the car breaks down when I’m driving on my own with the baby,” or ‘what would I do if the baby got sick while we’re on holiday.’

 Real Worries

 These are things that have happened and there is a current solution to them.
-For example, my car has broken down and I am all on my own, or something bad has happened on our family holiday, such as a family member having their wallet stolen from their hotel room.
-The solutions for these would be getting the car looked at by a professional or asking the hotel to check their CCTV to try and find who stole your family members wallet.
+For example, my car has broken down and I am all on my own with the baby, or something bad has happened on our family holiday, such as the baby being unwell.
+The solutions for these would be getting the car looked at by a professional or asking the hotel to call a doctor.

 What tends to happen with GAD is that individuals can problem-solve particularly well when there is a real worry to work through, but they tend to get stuck on the hypothetical worries that have NO solution to them and therefore cannot be resolved.